4 - How-To Guides & Helpful Tips

 Keep an eye out for these four signs that you are overfeeding your dog:

-1 – Weight Gain
+1 – Weight gain

 When it comes to food, many dogs don’t have a stop button!
 They will eat far more than they need, and these extra calories quickly lead to weight gain and obesity.
 If your dog is losing its waistline, it might be time to cut back on the kibble.

-2 – Reduced Energy Levels
+2 – Reduced energy levels

 Extra calories do not always mean extra energy!
 Overfeeding can lead to lethargy and a lack of energy, causing your dog to take more naps than usual and show less interest in walks and playtime.

-3 – Digestive Problems
+3 – Digestive problems

 Overfed dogs may experience digestive issues – commonly passing normal stools in the morning, which then become softer through the day.
 If your pup’s poop is irregular, it could be a sign that they’re getting too much food.

-4 – Abnormal Appetite
+4 – Abnormal appetite

 Does your dog often leave uneaten food in the bowl?
 Or are they always pestering you for more treats and food?
 Either of these could be a sign of overfeeding – a dog on a balanced diet should finish its daily rations with gusto, without begging for more.